How to Drive Traffic With Google Discover: A Guide

 Which Websites Work Best for Google Discover?

-Google Discover doesn’t work equally across industries.
+The main takeaway is that Google Discover doesn’t work equally across industries.
 Due to its news-oriented nature, Google Discover works best for news websites.

 However, an analysis shows that news content is generally shown to broader audiences while other types of content are more targeted based on users’ interests.